onenorth/content-anonymizer/README.md

 # Sitecore Content Anonymizer Module Readme

 > Note: This module supports Sitecore 8.1+.
-For prior versions, please submit an Issue and I will try to add support.
+For prior versions, please submit an Issue, and I will try to add support.
 You can also submit a pull request.

 ## Overview

 The Sitecore Content Anonymizer allows anonymization of the field values on items.
-Anonymization is performed per template type on a field by field basis.
+Anonymization is performed per template type on a field-by-field basis.
 The Content Anonymizer allows administrators to anonymize data within Sitecore's content tree.
 A few examples of how data can be anonymized are as follows:

-1. Paragraph text replaced with Lorem Ipsom text.
+1. Paragraph text replaced with Lorem Ipsum text.
 1. First and last names replaced with randomly selected names.
 1. Email addresses replaced with new addresses based on the randomly generated names.
 1. Dates replaced with randomly generated dates.

-There may be several reasons to anonymize data.
+There may be several reasons to anonymize data:

-1. Data from an existing client implementation  needs to be anonymized so it can be used for a demo.
+1. Data from an existing client implementation might need to be anonymized so it can be used for a demo.
 1. Data from live should not be brought down to development due to confidentiality.
-The data can be anonymized.
 1. Data needs to be sent to Sitecore for support, but needs to be anonymized for confidentiality.

 ### Features

-Here are the key features of the Data Anonymizer.
+Here are the key features of the Data Anonymizer:

 1. Anonymize the values of fields on items based on the underlying template.
 1. Anonymization is applied to selected items of the selected template type.
 1. Only the latest version of the items are anonymized. **All prior versions of an item will be removed.**
 1. All language versions are anonymized.
 Currently English based content will be used for some anonymization types.
 1. Only fields with an anonymization type selected will be anonymized.
 1. Only fields with inner values are anonymized.
-Fields containing the standard value, default value, fallback value, or inherited value are not.
+Fields containing the standard value, default value, fallback value or inherited value are not.
-1. 30+ out of the box field value anonymization formats
+1. 30+ out-of-the-box field value anonymization formats
 1. Basic custom field formats are supported.
 This allows combining one or more field values into a string for use on another field.
 1. Item renaming based on custom fields is supported.
 Items names will be updated to follow the configured Sitecore naming conventions.
 1. Global search and replace can be performed on all fields that are not flagged to be anonymized.